-Kaleb has self-produced original music from his home recording studio since 2009, drawing attention from SiriusXM, CBC Radio and Canadian Musician Magazine.
-The Sun Harmonic has since received accolades from Record Store Day and Canada's Walk of Fame.
-Two new studio albums are in the works, one solo folk album and the bands new rock record, both poised to be released in 2022.
+Kaleb has self-produced original music from his home recording studio since 2007, with a vast catalogue of side projects and ambitious concept albums.
+The release of 'It's All Okay, Thanks to You', an EP released one month into the pandemic, successfully spun on satellite radio across North America for eight months straight during pandemic lockdowns.
+The Sun Harmonic has drawn the attention of SiriusXM, CBC Radio, Canadian Musician Magazine, while recently receiving accolades from Record Store Day and Canada's Walk of Fame.
+Two new studio albums are in the works, one solo folk album and the band's new rock record, coming in 2023.

 “To The Blue is a blissed-out folkie piece, with a gorgeous catchy melody and a Cat Stevens vibe.
 With mentions of rivers running to the sea, long driving afternoons and the sweet silences of couples, it feels just like, you know, Canada.
 The whole album should be quite a trip.”

 – Bob Mersereau, Top 100 Canadian Albums author (New Brunswick)

 “Their stunning musicality is a breath of fresh air in the ever-changing music scene, and The Sun Harmonic are right at the top of the game.
 “It’s All Okay Thanks to You,” is a marvelous masterpiece that will send you comfort during these times.”

 “Sign on the Road is an uplifting piece that our ears surely do need right now.
 Forge ahead The Sun Harmonic; we need you now more than ever. ”

 – Jack Rabid, Big Takeover (Brooklyn, NY)

 “He introduces jazz moves, classical ideas, and lush pop, with cello, trumpet, and a grand chorus of voices among the guests.
 With a fine, soothing voice as well, Hikele has done wonders for the piano player.”